 Gigabyte India and other sponsors were associated with MESC 2014 gaming tournament where they claimed to have received as many as 135 teams in total, out of 80 teams for CS 1.6 and 55 for DOTA 2.

-Unfortunately, Gigabyte India’s management has went down to a level where you have to use the word ‘claim’- because their words are no longer credible, especially what they did recently by allegedly lying in the following press release.
+Unfortunately, Gigabyte India’s management has gone down to a level where you have to use the word ‘claim’- because their words are no longer credible, especially what they did recently by allegedly lying in the following press release.

 In a press release, Gigabyte India claimed to have given its premium motherboards to gamers.
 Model numbers, quantity, which clan/winners, etc. not given away.
 Who will not do that for PR/marketing purposes???